renehorstmann/rhc/style.md

 A style guide for modern C programming

 In this file I'll show you my recommendations for a good coding style in the C programming language.
+Its based on the style of glib/gtk, with a few changes and simplifications.

 ## <a name="S-contents"></a>Contents